viniciusleonel/viniciusleonel/README.md

 ### Hi there 👋

-## My name is Vinícius Leonel, and I am a Fullstack Developer..
+## My name is Vinícius Leonel, and I am a Fullstack Developer.

 Full-stack developer with a strong focus on backend development using Java and Spring, and extensive experience in building robust REST APIs.
 A recent graduate in Systems Analysis and Development from FIAP, I continuously expand my skill set through hands-on projects and ongoing learning on modern development platforms.